Mental health consequences of immigration detention: Women

-Children and adolescents in the US
+Children and adolescents

-Among detained immigrants, children and adolescents––those under 18 years of age––are especially vulnerable, partly due to the overlap of traumatic experiences with critical developmental stages.
+Among detained immigrants in the US, children and adolescents––those under 18 years of age––are especially vulnerable, partly due to the overlap of traumatic experiences with critical developmental stages.
 After examining 425 immigrant children that were detained in the US, a study has found that 17% had a probable PTSD diagnosis, more than triple of the lifetime prevalence of PTSD among adolescents, i.e., those who have had PTSD at some point in their lives.
 Traumatic events have a significant effect on young children (ages 4–8), harming their emotional and behavioral development.
 This results in conduct issues or hyperactivity.
 Additionally, children who were forced to separate from their mothers have demonstrated even more distress.

+Most children arrive on boat, to Australia, seeking refugee and protection under the Australian government.
+Since Australia created the strict regulation of detaining anyone who doesn't acquire a legal visa, children were sent to the detention centers where they don't receive a date to when they are to be free.
+The average amount of days a child is detained can range from 17 days to 1 year 8 months and 11 days.
+The number of children being detained are increasing yearly, some arrive unaccompanied and are sent to an alternative detention facility similar to a foster home.

-Gender and Sexual Minorities
+Gender and sexual minorities

-Looking at refugees and asylum seekers migrating from North Africa, the Middle East, and Central/South Asia to Austria and the Netherlands, many of them are LGBTQ individuals.
-Some of these regions have laws criminalizing same-sex relations, which resulted in the traumatic persecution of LGBTQ individuals prior to their departure from their homes.
+Looking at refugees and asylum seekers migrating from North Africa, the Middle East, and Central/South Asia to Austria and the Netherlands, many of them are LGBTQIA+ individuals.
+Some of these regions have laws criminalizing same-sex relations, which resulted in the traumatic persecution of LGBTQIA individuals prior to their departure from their homes.
 This prior trauma can include social alienation in addition to physical and sexual violence.
-During and after the migration process, LGBTQ migrants are still vulnerable to discrimination and violence from other migrants, detention officers, and even service providers.
+During and after the migration process, LGBTQIA+ migrants are still vulnerable to discrimination and violence from other migrants, detention officers, and even service providers.
 In particular, transgender migrants have reported instances of violence and rape during their journeys.
 These instances are heightened for transgender individuals who may not pass as cisgender, or who do not take special measures to present as the sex they were assigned at birth.